How to plan for your business

 By this stage you should have an idea of what you will be doing to generate income (or move your business forward) as well as a rough outline of when you’re going to make these things happen and in what order.

 From here you could write each income / project area in the middle of a page and just mind map out all the steps you can think that you’ll need to do to make it happen.
 You can also add all the ways you can think of to market it.
 Do that for each income stream / project then take all the steps and marketing ideas and form them into an action plan.

 Finally, you can also approach things by simply journalling out under set headings, for example customer service, admin, financial management, marketing, social media etc

 If you like, after those nitty gritty steps you could spend some time reviewing / coming up with a mission statement for your business, reviewing / coming up with an ideal client profile and then making sure that everything you’ve planned so far makes sense within those.
 If not go back and tweak.

 At this final stage it can be really useful to go back to those income stream ideas and run the numbers.
 If your goal is a £3k month and you charge £300 a month on a 3 month programme that means you’ll need to hit 10 clients every 3 months (or 3-4 clients a month).
 This can just help you get a better sense of what you need to do to cover your expenses and reach your income goals.

 The reason I personally start with the income generation ideas is that most people will start with things like mission statements etc and just get stuck or procrastinate.
 And as I said, a business ultimately has to make money if it’s going to enable you to do your work in the world.
 No harm in starting there right?

 Here’s a video training I made that goes through this process with a little more explanation and examples:

 I’d love to know if this has been helpful to you, leave me a comment!
-Have you planned for your business in 2018 or are you hoping to start your own business in 2018?
+Have you planned for your business in this year or are you hoping to start your own business?